 There is a LIMIT of 80 entry slots for the Masquerade.

-Re-creation: any costume whose design is copied from an anime, movie, video, television series, art, comics, theatrical presentation, book illustration, sculpture or other visual media.
+Re-creation: any costume whose design is copied from an Anime movie, video, television series, art, comics, theatrical presentation, book illustration, sculpture or other medium.
 Re-creation costumes require documentation of source, including at least one good view of the design.
 Additional references as well as construction notes are highly recommended and should be provided in a paper format, as both Workmanship and Presentation judges may need access to it during deliberations.

 Original: Any costumes whose design is not readily available in a visual format.
 This includes any designs of original characters, or designs inspired by fantasy, science-fiction, mythology, etc. Mash-ups of universes (e.g. Pretty Guardians Sailor Avengers) as well as interpretations of written descriptions also falls under this category.
 Construction notes in paper format are highly recommended for the Workmanship and Presentation judges.